-❖ The Board was originally established in 1976 as a special purpose board (The Joint Board of Family Practice).
+The Board was originally established in 1976 as a special purpose board (The Joint Board of Family Practice).
 In recognition of the broadened responsibilities of the Board, the Statute governing the Joint Board of Family Practice was amended through the passage of Senate Bill 533.
 Effective July 1, 1998, the Joint Board of Family Practice became the Georgia Board for Physician Workforce (GBPW).
 While the programs administered did not change, the Board membership was modified and the agency's purpose was broadened.

 - The Georgia Board for Physician Workforce is comprised of fifteen members: five primary care physicians; five non-primary care physicians; three hospital representatives (including one rural hospital representative); one business community representative; and one consumer member with no connection to the practice of medicine.
 The physicians on the Board represent a diversity of medical disciplines.
-Members are appointed by the Governor and confirmed by the Senate for six-year terms. - ❖ The Medical Education Advisory Committee (MEAC) was created in August 1997 to advise the Georgia Board for Physician Workforce on medical education and physician workforce issues.
+Members are appointed by the Governor and confirmed by the Senate for six-year terms. - The Medical Education Advisory Committee (MEAC) was created in August 1997 to advise the Georgia Board for Physician Workforce on medical education and physician workforce issues.
 This Committee is the only forum of its kind in the state that brings medical education leaders together on a regular basis.
 The Committee is comprised of the Deans from the Medical Schools (or their designee) as well as the CEO's (or designated representative) from each of Georgia's teaching hospitals.
-The Committee meets as needed. - ❖ Board staff includes the Executive Director and ten funded positions, four of which are vacant.
+The Committee meets as needed. - Georgia Board for Physician Workforce staff includes the Executive Director and five funded positions, two of which are vacant.
 The Executive Director and staff also support the State Medical Education Board (SMEB), which is a separate state agency.
-There are six funded positions in the GBPW budget and four funded positions in the SMEB budget. - The Board offices are located at 1718 Peachtree Street, Suite 683, in Atlanta. - ❖ The Georgia Board for Physician Workforce is an independent state board attached to the Department of Community Health for administrative purposes only.
+The State Medical Education Board includes the Executive Director plus three positions. - The Georgia Board for Physician Workforce is an independent state board attached to the Department of Community Health for administrative purposes only.